 A writing board that isn't white is not supported.

-To determine whether you can use a camera as a content camera, refer to Certified firmware versions for USB audio and video peripherals.
+To determine whether you can use a camera as a content camera, refer to Teams Rooms certified systems and peripherals.

 Or, refer to the Microsoft Teams devices marketplace for supported Content Camera Kits at aka.ms/teamsdevices.

 Once the camera is installed in the room, set it up on that room's Microsoft Teams Rooms console:

 - Select Settings , log in as Admin, and select Peripherals.

 - In the Content Camera section, select the content camera and make sure that the Content enhancements option is selected.

 - (Optional) If the camera was installed upside down because the camera was mounted from the ceiling, check the Rotate content camera 180° option.

 You can also adjust these settings remotely using an XML configuration file.